gammons/fake_arel/README.md

 ## SYNOPSIS:

-* All the finders described on [Pratik's blog](http://m.onkey.org/2010/1/22/active-record-query-interface) have been implemented.
+* All the finders described on [Pratiks blog](http://m.onkey.org/2010/1/22/active-record-query-interface) have been implemented.
 <pre>
     Reply.where(:id => 1)
     Reply.select("content,id").where("id > 1").order("id desc").limit(1)